 Why is Kill Switch VPN so important, and how does it work?

-One of the main things VPN does to ensure your online anonymity and security is to hide your real IP address.
+One of the main things VPN does to ensure your online anonymity and security is to hide your real IP address provided by the ISP (Internet Service Provider).
 To do this, a VPN combines three main components – a VPN server with a VPN protocol and an encryption standard.

-When you enable a VPN connection, you are automatically connecting to a VPN server in the desired location.
+When you enable a VPN connection, you automatically connect to a VPN server in the desired location.
 The server assigns you its corresponding IP address, and this way, your online activities appear to be generated from the server’s location.

 Moreover, helped by the VPN protocol and the encryption, the VPN server encrypts your traffic and transports it securely to its destination on the web.
 As this process is reversible, all your internet traffic is anonymized, encrypted, and secured.

 When you’re looking for such a high level of privacy, you clearly don’t want to have any of your activities exposed.
-I am sorry to break it to you, but a VPN connection can drop, and you surely want to avoid having your identity leaked.
-And no, you don’t have to be a bad guy in desperately need of covering his bad online intentions.
-You just have to be a responsible internet user, who knows that internet privacy is as important as real-life privacy.
+I am sorry to break it to you; a VPN connection can drop, and you surely want to avoid having your identity leaked.
+And no, you don’t have to be a bad guy in desperate need of covering his bad online intentions.
+You have to be a responsible internet user who knows that internet privacy is as important as real-life privacy.

-The great thing is that when the VPN kill switch is activated, is constantly checking your VPN connection.
-In case it identifies a connection drop, it automatically stops your internet connection or the selected apps.
+The great thing is that when the VPN kill switch is activated, it is constantly checking your VPN connection.
+In case it identifies a connection drop, it automatically stops your internet access or the selected apps.
 You can easily see a resemblance between a VPN kill switch and a firewall.

 When will the VPN kill switch activate?

-- An unexpected VPN disconnection that occurs from reasons like poor VPN performance, server overload, etc.
+- An unexpected VPN disconnection occurs from reasons like poor VPN performance, server overload, poor Wi-Fi signal, etc.

-- The Kill Switch VPN can also activate in case you instantly switch the servers, without disconnecting from the server you’re connected first.
+- The Kill Switch VPN can also activate if you instantly switch the servers without disconnecting from the server you’re connected first.